 Foundation Seminar is a component of Foundation Studio that is scheduled weekly for two hours.
-This Seminar introduces students to KCAI facilities and resources, KCAI alumni from every major, local and regional artists, creative tools, time management and professional practice strategies, and to the major, minor and certificate programs available to them at KCAI.
+This Seminar introduces students to KCAI facilities and resources, KCAI alumni, local and regional artists, creative tools, professional practice strategies, and especially to the major, minor and certificate programs available to them at KCAI.